Servicerobotics-Ulm/OpcUaDeviceRepository/OPCUAJoystickDevice/README.md

 # OPC UA Joystick Device

-This Device implementation probides an OPC UA server that uses the Linux Joystick library to access any Linux supported joystick device.
+This Device implementation provides an OPC UA server that uses the Linux Joystick library to access any Linux supported joystick device.
 The default hardware device path is "/dev/input/js0".
 See the Class LinuxJoystickDriverModel that allows changing this path as a constructor argument.

 ## The OPC UA Information Model